 We often have queries about what we can do to make a smile look better for wedding photos or other special occasions.
 It is true that almost anything is possible with modern dental procedures and materials and improving smiles is what we do best.
 However, depending on what is required, it can take time to provide the treatment you require.
 So if you want to whiten your smile or correct that crooked tooth in time for your big day, please try to give us as much time as you can beforehand, to ensure we can give you the result you are hoping for.

-At Brisbane Prosthodontics, we uwill normally provide the entire implant service for our patients.
-This means that we provide the implant surgery and restoration, unless other clinicians have been specifically requested to assist, as can happen in the most complex of multidisciplinary cases.
+At Brisbane Prosthodontics, we will normally provide the entire implant service for our patients.
+This means that we provide the implant surgery and restoration, unless other clinicians have been specifically requested to assist, as may happen in the most complex of multidisciplinary cases.
 As we are involved in all aspects of the treatment, we will select the best implant system for each particular case.
 Our patients can always rest easy in the knowledge that we will only ever use implants from the most reputable implant manufacturers (including but not limited to Nobel Biocare and Dentsply Sirona Implants - which are the Astratech and Ankylos systems), and the restorative components we fit to the implants will similarly be of the highest quality and come from reputable companies and laboratories.
 We DO NOT use cheap imported implant systems or components, and our patients can thus be assured of product quality and ongoing support for their implant restorations.

 Unfortunately, no dental restoration will last forever, whether it be a filling, a composite build-up, an implant or a crown.
 However, some restorations are likely to last longer than others and we will always give you treatment options where they exist, to enable you to select the type of treatment that best suits your needs.
-Also, at the time you are given your dental treatment plan, we will give you an approximate expecation of how long your treatment will last.
+Also, at the time you are given your dental treatment plan, we will give you an approximate expectation of how long your treatment may last.
 Then, once your treatment is finished, we believe that the ongoing care and maintenance of your new teeth is a shared responsibility.
 We would ask that you clean your teeth regularly and well, maintain an appropriate diet, and ensure that you return to see us each year for an examination and any continuing care that may be required.
 In return, we will guarantee that your treatment will last as long as it possibly can before it is due for replacement.
-If a restoration fails in the first few years of service, it is possible that there may have been a fabrication fault or flaw, and in a shared care arrangement as described above, we would undertake to replace a faulty restoration for you at little or no out-of-pocket cost.
-For the full Terms and Conditions of treatment, we would ask that you read the download link at the bottom of our website.
+Thus, if a restoration fails in the first few years of service, it is possible that there may have been a fabrication fault or flaw, and in a shared care arrangement as described above, we would undertake to replace a faulty restoration for you at little or no out-of-pocket cost.
+For the full Terms and Conditions of Treatment, we would ask that you read the download link at the bottom of our website.

 Modern dental procedures are relatively safe for most people who are fit and healthy.
 However, there are always some risks and pregnancy brings its own possible concerns and complications to treatment.
 In most instances, whilst there are no drugs or medications that would be administered to a pregnant person that are likely to cause harm to the mother or baby, it is advisable to defer all elective treatment until after pregnancy, to ensure that there is no possible risk incurred.
 Also, a heavily pregnant person may find lying in the dental chair for a prolonged period to be very uncomfortable, and for this reason we would advise against any non-urgent dental treatment at Brisbane Prosthodontics.

 At Brisbane Prosthodontics, we have been able to provide treatment to some of the worst "gaggers" in existance!
-Whilst not every procedure can be performed in all instances, we have been able to assist patients who have previously had difficulty obtaining appropiate dental care.
+Whilst not every procedure can be performed in all instances, we have been able to assist patients who have previously had difficulty obtaining appropriate dental care.
 If you feel that you have problems gagging during dental procedures, then please let us know during your consultation.